tom-mcilwain/STATS320-MLforNeuralDataAnalysis/README.md

-# STATS320-NeuralDataAnalysis-FinalProject
+# STATS320: Machine Learning Methods for Neural Data Analysis - Stanford University

-A Review and Implementation of Manifold Learning Techniques on Single-Neuron Recordings Generated from a Memory Recall Task
+Title: A Review and Implementation of Manifold Learning Techniques on Single-Neuron Recordings Generated from a Memory Recall Task

+Abstract: Many dimensionality reduction techniques exist, but there are a handful of them that are very useful for neural data analysis [7].
+The method used for manifold discovery depends on the type of data used and the temporal dynamics of the task at hand.
+There are basic covariance methods that find how neural activity covaries over time such as PCA or Factor Analysis (FA) that are usually applied to trial-averaged data.
+Other methods exist that are better used on single-trial time series data where spikes are binned into firing rates, such as Latent Linear Dynamical Systems or Gaussian Process Factor Analysis.
+This report includes a review of commonly used dimensionality reduction techniques in the context of neural data analysis, and an implementation of three of these techniques on single-trial recordings from individual neurons in the human medial temporal lobe when subjects are performing a memory recall task.